MicrosoftDocs/appcenter-docs/docs/dashboard/manage-apple-secrets.md

 App Center uses your Apple ID to manage your provisioning profile and your signing certificate to re-sign for a release which includes all testers.

-## How can app members use my Apple ID
+## How can app members use my Apple ID?

-When you add an Apple ID to an app all other members will use it for App Store Connect communication and automatic device management.
-Because the Apple ID is a personal log it's only possible to add it to an app.
+When you add an Apple ID to an app, all other app members will use it for to communicate with App Store Connect and automatic device management.
+Because the Apple ID is a personal login, it is only possible to add it to an app and not an organization.

 ## Two factor authentication